 - Popping candy skull cap – the brain is covered with a white chocolate shell that has popping candy in it, so that as you melt the white chocolate with the warm red velvet custard, the popping candy starts popping and crackling like you know – a cracking skull, ha!
 I just thought it added another layer of gruesome surprise.
 You can serve the cake with extra pieces of popping candy “skull cap” pieces too.

 With 3 amazing desserts in one showstopping spooky Halloween treat, this chocolate skull cake is perfect to wow your guests!
-I made the boozy chocolate skull cake with my own, tried and true chocolate cake recipe using black cocoa so that it has that Halloween-worthy black look.
+I made the boozy chocolate skull cake with my own, tried and true chocolate cake recipe using black cocoa so that it has that Halloween-worthy black look (similar to these bleeding black cupcakes).
 After you pour the white chocolate ganache layer, and the cake is chilled, you can mold that white chocolate layer as you please, to refine the look of your skull cake.

 Here’s another important note – make sure to add the bourbon syrup BEFORE you stick the cakes together.
 That’s what I did the first time I tested this recipe, and the cake soaked more of the bourbon syrup.
 But when I recorded the video, I completely forgot to soak it with bourbon syrup first!
 ADOY!

 Since this is a RECIPE + tutorial, it’s going to be quite long.
 BUT, I’ve included all the tips and made it as easy as possible to follow along.
 So make sure to read everything first to understand all the steps before you get started.